MErziku/-Project-/README.md

 View visualizations in the "visualizations" folder and console output

-Option 3: Viewing Pre-generated Outputs
-The "visualizations" folder contains all generated charts and graphs

-Review the insights from the analysis in the console output or notebook

 Insights and Reflections
 Key Insights from the Analysis
 Global Impact Patterns: COVID-19 affected countries worldwide, but with varying intensity.
 Developed nations generally reported higher case numbers, though this may reflect testing capacity differences.